 The standout takeaway is the fact that as social business moves forward; “the focus should be to think about the overarching technology convergence that is changing the way we interact, transact and get work done.”

 In other words, social networks and applications will become an integral aspect of all business activity.
 Here are three of IDC’s social predictions that we believe illustrate this point particularly well.

 By 2020, 30% of all purchases will be made through an online community

 This is a biggie.
 As explained in the article, “communities enable brands and organizations to build a network of consumers and partners, building a strong and deep trust relationship with that brand or organization over time.”
-The key word here is “trust”; consumers trust user recommendations far more than branded marketing, which is why community-oriented social media communication such as user-generated content and brand advocacy will drive an increasing amount of purchasing decisions in years to come.
+The key word here is “trust”; consumers trust user recommendations far more than branded marketing.
+Which is why community-oriented social media communication will drive an increasing amount of purchasing decisions in years to come; such as user-generated content and brand advocacy.

 By 2017, 40% of companies will be actively “listening” to their employees on social to gauge engagement and improve customer satisfaction

 Vanessa Thompson’s assertion that “enterprises will need to view public employee social activity as an extension of the entire corporate brand” couldn’t be more relevant.
 With more and more social media users looking to connect with companies not through official brand accounts; but through individual employees, the latter must be regarded as a core branch of company communication.
 This in turn means providing employees with the confidence, resources, and guidance to engage directly with clients on social media; and to do so in a way that reflects and reinforces official brand communication.

 By the end of 2016, 50% of companies will have active management of communities and a focus on customer advocacy in the community